somrajroy/AWS3TierArchitecturewithTFModules/README.md

 Setting up a Three-tier architecture in AWS using Terraform & LAMP stack was an insightful & rewarding experience.
 The combination of these technologies allowed us to achieve scalability, security, and reliability for our web application.
 It allowed us to gain a deeper understanding of AWS services and infrastructure as code practices.
 I hope this blog post inspires others to explore this architecture and its benefits. <br/>

-As someone who has applied many of these points (strategies/best practices) in production (or real-time) projects, I can attest to their effectiveness and the value they will bring to customers.
+I have applied many of these techniques/strategies in real-time projects & have witnessed first-hand the positive impact they can have on project outcomes.

 ### _Appendix/References_